 When to take MAP 2302: after Calculus 2 or after Calculus 3?

-Most students who are required to take MAP 2302 are also required to take the whole Calculus 1-2-3 sequence, so the question arises as to the order in which the Calculus 3 course and Differential Equations course should be taken (since the prequisite for MAP 2302 is only Calculus 2).The math department does not have a one-size-fits-all answer to this question.
+Most students who are required to take MAP 2302 are also required to take the whole Calculus 1-2-3 sequence, so the question arises as to the order in which the Calculus 3 course and Differential Equations course should be taken (since the prerequisite for MAP 2302 is only Calculus 2).The math department does not have a one-size-fits-all answer to this question.
 Below are listed some advantages and disadvantages of each choice.

 Taking Calculus 3 first